neu-spiral/ISM/README.md

 # Iterative Spectral Method ( ISM )

-Iterative Spectral Method (ISM) is an optimization technique that could be used to solve many HSIC related problems with a Gaussian Kernel.
+Iterative Spectral Method (ISM) was originally proposed in the paper *Iterative Spectral Method for Alternative Clustering*, Wu et al., AISTATS 2018.
+It is an optimization technique that could be used to solve many HSIC related problems with a Gaussian Kernel.
 This repository contains an implemented ISM for Kernel Dimensionality Alternative Clustering (KDAC).
-KDAC was originally published in Pattern Analysis and Machine Intelligence.
-ISM was originally published in AIStat 2017.
+KDAC was originally proposed in the paper *Iterative Discovery from Multiple Clustering Views*, Niu et al., Transactions on Pattern Analysis and Machine Intelligence, 2014.